-This criterion is the same as minimizing the optimal variation (due to disturbances), which is in agreement with the output scaling recommended in Rule 3.
+This criterion is the same as minimizing the optimal variation (due to disturbances).

 5. Minimum product variability criterion: Choose the tray that produces the smallest change in product purities when it is held constant in the face of the feed composition disturbances.